 A good medical kit is the perfect example of something you should always carry and hope to never use.

 This made our packs a lot lighter and everything was waiting for us when we arrived at our final hotel in Sagres.
 I think it cost €18 including the box we bought for added protection.
-Keep in mind, though, that somehow the main post office in Lisbon (CTT) does not have packing tape (we had to buy some next door) and they told us that if we sent it “general delivery” the CTT in Sagres would only hold it for a week (even though I read about people who said it was 30 days – maybe larger towns?).
+Keep in mind, though, that somehow the main post office in Lisbon (CTT) did not have packing tape (we had to buy some next door) and they told us that if we sent it “general delivery” the CTT in Sagres would only hold it for a week (even though I read about people who said it was 30 days – maybe larger towns?).

 There are also a couple of companies that you can pay to shuttle your gear from town to town along the way if you really want to lighten your load.